Maintenance

 Things to check for:

-No cracks or corrosion are present in the weld and there are no sharp parts
+• Cracks or corrosion present in the welds and any sharp edges

 If there is any bare metal exposed this will need to be re-treated.
 It will require sanding to remove any rust (if present) and remove loose scale.